adafruit/Adafruit-uRTC/docs/urtc.rst

     .. method:: interrupt(alarm=0)

         Configure the INT/SQW pin to be activated when an alarm occurs.
         The INT/SQW pin may be connect to an interrupt pin on the MCU to wake it from a power down (sleep) mode.

+    .. method:: no_interrupt()

+        Disable activation of the INT/SQW pin when an alarm occurs.
+This disables both alarm 0 and alarm 1.

     .. method:: stop(value=None)